 World-renowned designer Deborah Lindquist offers a range of sustainable bridal gowns made from recycled and organic fabrics.
 ‘The Green Queen’ of Los Angeles has designed ethical red carpet gowns for a variety of A-listers, including Rihanna, Christina Aguilera, Pink and Sharon Stone.
 Her exquisite designs feature embellishments such as semi-precious stones, crystals or vintage jewels to truly bedazzle.

 Ann Wiberg Bridal Couture dresses are the very image of poetry, where modernist trends meet romance.
 Wiberg is quite popular among Hollywood celebrities for her unique style, and her other brand, Trash Couture, also emphasizes sustainability, since these stunning dresses are made with antique fabrics, lace, and beads.
 Her prevailing style has a definite baroque aesthetic, with a touch of rock-n-roll thrown in, too.

 A wedding is a day when the love is in the air – so why don’t you Wear Your Love?
-Organic cotton, natural silk chiffon, and soft English tulle fabrics make this brand sustainable.
+Organic cotton, natural silk chiffon, quick growing bamboo and soft English tulle fabrics make this brand sustainable.
 Ethereal layers come to life with every small movement, no matter which style you choose, be it a cropped boho halter dress or a delicate, classical lace design worthy of a royal wedding.

 Choosing a wedding dress can be fun and adventurous – but sometimes it can also be quite a challenge.
 Turn your search for a dress into a luxurious tour of sorts as you browse through these collections to find the one that was truly made for you.